 Autism Diagnostic Package

 These assessments are carried out in two parts.
 The first part is a structured interview with the patient’s parents or close relatives to enable a detailed review of their early development where possible and specific features of their behaviour while growing up.
 This is called an ADI-R assessment and takes two to three hours.
-The second part of the assessment is carried out by our experienced Psychiatrist and he will review the results of the ADI-R in advance of the appointment.
+If it is not possible to interview somebody who knew you as a child (face to face or by telephone) we carry out an assessment called an ADOS which is a specialist interview lasting one hour.
+The second part of the assessment is carried out by our experienced Psychiatrist and he will review the results of the ADI-R/ADOS in advance of the appointment.
 This part of the assessment may take up to two hours.
 If a diagnosis of Autism is made, a full explanation will be given and advice regarding ongoing management.
 A full written report will be provided for all patients.

 Cost of the assessment: £1800